ashakoen/next-js-flux1-replicate/docs/getting-started/api-setup.md

 MagicBox AI uses Replicate's API to power its image generation capabilities.
 This guide will help you get and set up your API key.

+## How MagicBox AI Uses Replicate

+MagicBox AI acts as an interface to Replicate's services, using your personal API key to:
+- Generate images through various AI models
+- Process image-to-image transformations
+- Handle inpainting operations
+- Perform AI language model interactions

+Important notes about data handling:
+- All image generation and AI interactions are processed directly through the Replicate API
+- MagicBox AI does not control or monitor any user-supplied content
+- Your prompts, images, and other inputs are sent directly to Replicate
+- Usage of the Replicate API is subject to Replicate's terms and conditions
+- Review [Replicate's Terms of Service](https://replicate.com/terms) for detailed information

 ## Getting Your Replicate API Key

 1. **Create a Replicate Account**